ThKrypt/QualCoder/05-Files.md

 Text files can be edited providing no coding or annotations or case assignment have been performed with the text file.
 Copying and pasting text from elsewhere (e.g. web page) may show formatting from the copy/paste (e.g. bold, italic, foreground and background colours) until the text file is re-opened.

-**Releases 2.6 and up:** Sections of the text file or audio/video transcribed file will have sections of text underlined in green (case assigned), yellow (annotation) or red (coded).
+Sections of the text file or audio/video transcribed file will have sections of text underlined in green (case assigned), yellow (annotation) or red (coded).
 Text can be edited even after the text is coded or annotated or assigned (fully or partially) to a case.

 You can select text that is not underlined and copy/replace without problems.
 You can click on a position (**without selecting a section of text**) to then type, delete, or paste text.
 This can occur in underlined (coded, annotated, case-assigned) or not underlined (not coded/annotated/case-assigned) text locations.
 You will see the underlines shift as text is added or removed.